davidsonz/Travel-Website/_subposts/CastleDrogo.md

 layout: subpost
 title: Castle Drogo
 subtitle: OODs Christmas Walk
-description: limbing scaffolding, exploring a castle and a pre Christmas Walk.
+description:  Climbing scaffolding, exploring a castle and a pre-Christmas Walk.
 ---

 <h4>07/12/2013: A 4 mile walk around the grounds and a tour of Castle Drogo</h4>